fightforthefuture/fftf-campaign-boilerplate/README.md

 compiles those too.)
 - A browser window will open pointed to the local server! 🎉

+### Setting up Free Progress for social A/B testing

+Free Progress employs a domain security token mechanism to whitelist new domains automatically.
+This can be built into the deploy process for campaign sites.
+The build task stored in `generate_fp_token.js` creates a file called `dist/freeprogress.txt` which is a SHA256 hash of the Free Progress domain security token concatenated with the site's CNAME.
+In order for this to work, please do the following:

+- Rename the `env.example` to `.env` (this is file is ignored via .gitignore)
+- Edit the `FP_DOMAIN_SECURITY_TOKEN` export in `.env` to the correct value stored in the Free Progress environment.
+- Load the `.env` file into your development environment (`source .env`)
+- Also add `FP_DOMAIN_SECURITY_TOKEN` as a hidden environment variable in Travis

 ### Deploying

 This boilerplate is set up to make travis autodeploys the easiest thing ever.